Polytechnic High School (Arizona): Extracurricular Activities

 The Polytechnic High School's robotics team competes in the annual FIRST Robotics Competition.
 The current team name is "Some Assembly Required," and its assigned number is 4111.
 Team 4111's rookie year was 2012, and since then it has competed at 11 different events in Arizona, including 3 state championships, in 2016, 2018, and 2019.
 The team's highest placement was in 2018, where it was ranked 27th at the Arizona State Championship during the FIRST Power Up season.

 The News Junkies club allows students to create videos about important school announcements in order for students to be knowledgeable on upcoming events, changes, and other significant things going on at the Polytechnic High School.
 News Junkies has included actor and director Sean Astin as a recurring guest in several of their videos.

 Athletics

 Polytechnic High School teams compete in the Canyon Athletic Association.

+The ASU Prep Color Guard is a notable award-winning sport on campus.
+The K-12 program has 5 teams: ASU Sparkys (Kindergarten-2nd Grade), ASU Maroon (3rd-4th Grade), ASU Gold (5th-6th Grade), ASU Black (JV, 6th-12th Grade), and ASU Sun Devils (Varsity, 6th-12th Grade).
+The Color Guard competes in the Winter Guard Arizona (WGAZ) circuit.

+Despite these credentials, ASU Preparatory Academy Polytechnic Campus has consistently been lauded for its unremarkable and unsatisfactory performance within the Arizona athletic circuit.
+In the 2024-25 school year, the ASU Prep soccer team failed to secure a single victory within its pathetic season.